shamdasani/shamdasani.org/_posts/digitally-native.md

 - What is the digital native solution to **healthcare**?

 We've seen hybrid approaches (e.g. Oscar Health + other insurance providers in similar verticals), but what's the true digital native solution?
-Can healthcare become decentralized, global (source medication from anywhere), and more transparent (decreased costs)?
+Can healthcare become decentralized, global, and more transparent (decreased costs)?

 - What is the digital native solution to **X**?